What should I bring?

 We have two types of bathrooms.
 At either end of the campus, where the tents are, there are co-ed bathhouses with sinks, toilets, and unroofed hot-shower stalls.
 Some say taking a shower under the Sierran sky is a highlight of the week!

 Our other bathrooms & showers are located in the lower level of the dining hall.
 Men & women have separate facilities.
-The Friends of the Sierra Nevada Field Campus has provided funding to remodel these bathrooms; substantial improvements have been made to the women’s room as of the 2018 season, and work will continue in the men’s room in 2019-20.
+The Friends of the Sierra Nevada Field Campus has provided funding to remodel these bathrooms; substantial improvements were made to these facilities in the 2018-2020 seasons.

 Is there a store nearby in case I forgot something like batteries or sunscreen?